ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Familiarity

-JPTs are intended to be as close to a JWT as possible in order to provide the simplest transition for any JWT-based system to add support for JPTs.
+JPTs are intended to be as close to a JWT as possible to provide the simplest transition for any JWT-based system to add support for JPTs.
 The same is true for CPTs and CWTs.

 Although there are some stark differences in the lifecycle of a JPT, from the application's perspective, the interface to a JPT can be made fairly similar: a JSON object containing a mix of required and optional claims with well-understood values.
-Likewise, A CPT is a CBOR object containing a mix of required and optional claims with well-understood values.
+Likewise, a CPT is a CBOR object containing a mix of required and optional claims with well-understood values.